-Adding the EXP810 to an existing and configured redundant drive channel/loop pair
+Adding the EXP420 to an existing and configured redundant drive channel/loop pair

-Note: The term drive loop or drive loop pair used in this publication might be referred to as a drive channel or drive channel pair when referring to a DS4800 Storage Subsystem in the DS4800 Storage Subsystem Installation, User's and Maintenance Guide and other DS4800 Storage Subsystem publications.
+Note: The term drive loop or drive loop pair used in this publication might be referred to as a drive channel or drive channel pair in other DS4000 Storage Subsystem publications.
 The terms have identical meanings.

-You can add up to seven EXP810s to a redundant fibre-channel loop pair.
-Some DS4000 storage subsystems, like the DS4800s, support up to two redundant drive loop pairs.
-Before you cable your EXP810 to a drive loop, refer to the Fibre Channel Cabling Instructions that came with your storage subsystem for specific instructions.
+You can add up to six EXP420s to a redundant fibre-channel loop pair.
+Before you cable your EXP420 to a drive loop, refer to the Fibre Channel Cabling Instructions that came with your storage subsystem for specific instructions.